 UPDATE: I started off with an inexpensive ricer from IKEA, which is no longer available.
 This is the version available now Potato press – IKEA I’m presently using this version Potato ricer white – KUHN RIKON SWITZERLAND which I found at a great price at WINNERS/Homesense in Canada (TJMAXX/Homegoods in US)

 Rice the potatoes while they are still hot into a stainless steel mixing bowl.
 I recommend using a potato ricer, or food mill, place the unpeeled potato into the ricer and use those biceps and push the potato through.
 Then open up the ricer and presto there is the potato skin only.
 Remove skin and place another potato in the ricer.
 Sometimes larger potatoes will have to be sliced to fit in the ricer.

 Add the freshly grated nutmeg to the butter and cream mixture.
 Add the hot butter, and half-and-half mixture to the hot potatoes gently stirring with a spatula to incorporate.
 The potatoes will seem soupy at first but will gradually absorb the liquid and turn into a creamy mixture.

 Taste your potatoes and add up to another teaspoon of salt if needed.

 Make a Bain-marie with a pot and the stainless steel bowl.
 Place the pot on the back of the stove over gently simmering water to keep warm while making gravy and craving turkey.

-Keep warm in bain-marie until dinner.
-I serve my thanksgiving dinner from the kitchen to cut down on dishes later.
+Keep warm in the bain-marie until dinner.
+I serve my Thanksgiving dinner from the kitchen to cut down on dishes later.
 But you can certainly spoon the mashed potatoes into your serving dish and top with optional finely chopped chives and additional gloss of butter.